CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

                     DeploymentName = "dall-e-3"
                 });
 ```
 This tells the client that we want it to generate an image asyncronously.
 We want it to generate only 1 image.
 We want it to be very high resolution so we specify the largest size allowed.
 We specify that we want dall-e-3.
-Finally we pass it the prompt, this will the prompt generated by GPT-4!
+Finally we pass it the prompt, this is the prompt generated by GPT-4!
 Yes that's right, an AI is using an AI model!

-4. Finally return the result of the completion.
+4. Finally return the result of the generation.
 The final method should look like this:
 ```
         private Uri _currentImage;